nasa/fprime/Gds/docs/testAPI/user_guide.md

     # ... the rest of IntegrationTestAPI.__init__

-# ~ Integration Test API constructor on ~line 73 of api.py
+# ~ IntegrationTestAPI teardown on ~line 73 of api.py
 def teardown(self):
     """
     To be called once at the end of the API's use.
 Disconnects from the deployment,